cs320-wisc/f21/p5/README.md

 Your `main.py` will support four commands:

-* `ip_check`: given one or more IP addresses, lookup the associated regions
+* `ip_check`: given one or more IP addresses, lookup the associated regions, and print the results
 * `region`: copy a zipped file of requests, adding region info and sorting the output
 * `zipcode`: dump out a list of zip codes appearing in the docs referenced in the web logs
 * `geo`: create a map of countries in a given region, colored based on frequency of web requests to EDGAR